busykoala/fastapi-opa/README.md

 ## Authentication flow

-Set up the desired authentication flow with the interface provided and inject it into `OPAMiddleware` (`fastapi_opa.auth.auth_interface.AuthInterface`), or open a pull request if you would like to contribute to the package.

-Possibly you can make use of the ready to use implementations below.
+Use the provided interface to set up your desired authentication flow.
+Then insert it into `OPAMiddleware` (`fastapi_opa.auth.auth_interface.AuthInterface`).
+Consider submitting a pull request with new flows.

+You can also use these ready-to-go implementations:

 <a name="api-key-auth"/>